-Taranaki is a large area on the west coast of the North Island, centred around the cone-shaped volcano Mt Taranaki (Mt Egmont), the upper slopes of which are often covered in snow.
+Taranaki is a large area on the west coast of the North Island, centred around the cone-shaped volcano Taranaki Maunga (Mt Taranaki), the upper slopes of which are often covered in snow.
 Many rivers run down from the mountain, and the deep, fertile soils and moist climate are excellent for horticulture and dairy farming.
 There are surf beaches along the coast.

 Mt Taranaki is hugely important to local Māori.
 In tradition, the mountain once lived in the central North Island, and competed with the other mountains to win beautiful Mt Pīhanga.
 When Taranaki lost, he fled west, gouging out the Whanganui River.

 British navigator James Cook was the first Pākehā to see Mt Taranaki, which he named Mt Egmont.
-In 1881 an area of forest around the mountain was made a reserve, and in 1900 Mt Taranaki and the Pouākai and Kaitake ranges became Egmont National Park – New Zealand’s second.
+In 1881 an area of forest around the mountain was made a reserve, and in 1900 Mt Taranaki and the Pouākai and Kaitake ranges became Egmont National Park – New Zealand’s second national park.

 Plants and animals

 Before humans arrived, Taranaki was covered in thick forest.
 Māori burnt some of the bush, and after Europeans arrived the forests on the plain around the mountain were mostly cleared for farming.